laurenmarar/DisasterResponse/README.md

-# Data Engineering to Improve Disaster Response
+# Data Engineering to Improve Disaster Response Triage

 This project creates a tool to analyze authentic messages sent during disaster events, to help classify and prioritize those messages to inform action.